 • Pros: review of the basics of physical therapy, review of clinical examinations (videos)

-• Quality assurance: The website has been reviewed by general practitioners and approved by experienced physical therapists.
+• Quality Assurance: The website has been tested by general practitioners and approved by experienced physical therapists.
 Regular updates are planned.

 • Poster: Download

-Gestrapratique.fr, created by Manon Hériat: a website designed to help general practitioners address common concerns of pregnant women
+Gestrapratique.fr, created by Manon Hériat: a website designed to help address common questions from pregnant women in general practice

 Pregnant women may need to have part of their prenatal care provided by their primary care physician.
 The Gestapratique website helps doctors answer their questions.